tldr-pages/tldr/pages/common/httpx.md

 # httpx

-> A fast and multi-purpose HTTP toolkit written in Go that allows running multiple probes.
+> A fast and multi-purpose HTTP toolkit written in Go to run multiple probes at once.
 > (Note that this is not the Python HTTPX which has the exact same command name).
 > More information: <https://github.com/projectdiscovery/httpx>.